 Mount Royal Park has many historic sites, picnic spots, and scenic areas, especially around Beaver Lake.

 The park contains two belvederes or outlooks overlooking downtown Montreal.
-The more prominent Kondiaronk Belvedere features the Mount Royal Chalet, which can host parties of up to 700 people.
-From its peak, you can see the St. Lawrence River and the Montregian Hills.
+The more prominent Kondiaronk Belvedere features the Mount Royal Chalet, which can host large parties.
+From its peak, you can see the St. Lawrence River and the Monteregian Hills.
 The Camillien-Houde belvedere offers a magnificent view of the east of Montreal.
-St. Joseph’s Observatory is another breathtaking spot from which to view the city.
+The observatory at St. Joseph’s Oratory is another breathtaking spot from which to view the city.

 Beaver Lake is a small artificial lake, which freezes over for ice skating in the winter.
 Mont Royal is perfect for other winter activities like snow tubing, tobogganing, cross-country skiing, kick sledding, and snowshoeing.

 The lush forest was badly damaged by the ice storm of 1998 but has since largely recovered.
 The forest is known for its beautiful autumn foliage.
 You can take some nice winter forest treks through the terrain, both on your own and with a guide.